 Recruitment is very process-driven.
 If you follow the right processes, you will begin to make frequent placements, build key relationships and see the commission come in.
 With the additional benefit that Pulse offer a no threshold commission structure, you will always get a percentage of the money that you bring into the business.

 - You’ll become an expert in your field

 Taught by the best in the business, you’ll receive the necessary techniques, knowledge and training to be an expert in your designated field.
-At Pulse, we ensure that whatever division you join, from Education to Allied Health, you’ll be able to talk the language of industry professionals in no time.
+At Pulse, we ensure that whatever division you join, from Nursing to Allied Health, you’ll be able to talk the language of industry professionals in no time.

 - You will learn new skills

 Working with your managers and directors, you will learn people and project management, business development, timekeeping and critical thinking skills.
 Dependant on the sector that you join, you will learn communication skills across different cultures, countries and sometimes even language barriers.
 You will learn to sound professional in both your tone and rhetoric, as well as hard skills such as cold calling and headhunting.

 Recruitment consultants are outgoing people, who love to work in a team; this makes for great team nights out and sports teams.
 The best part about working in a recruitment company is the sense of teamwork and excitement you’ll feel from your first day of joining.
 At Pulse, we have various sports teams, table football and ping pong tables and a family feel that allows for frequent nights out, and a close knit community across all of our offices.